MarkoT25/NewsApp/README.md

 # NEWS APP

-This is a simple News App developed as a part of a coding challenge.
+This is a simple News App developed as a part of a Frontend Task.
 The application fetches news articles from the NewsAPI and displays them in a list view.
 Users can also search for news articles by keywords and can click on an article to view its details.
 In addition, users can bookmark articles for later viewing.

 ## Installation